aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document-easily/_index.md

 The navigation is performed inside the current story of the current section.
 For the index parameters, when index is greater than or equal to 0, it specifies an index from the beginning with 0 being the first element.
 When index is less than 0, it specifies an index from the end with -1 being the last element.

 Also, note that characterIndex currently can only specify 0 to move to the beginning of the cell or -1 to move to the end of the cell.
-Below example shows how to move a cursor position to the specified table cell.
+Below example demonstrates how to move a cursor position to the specified table cell.
 You can download template file of this example from here.

 {{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-DocumentBuilderMovingCursor-DocumentBuilderMoveToTableCell.cpp" >}}